 Companies in this industry sell jewelry, silverware, watches, and clocks from physical retail establishments.
-Major companies US companies include Sterling Jewelers (a unit of London-based Signet Jewelers), Tiffany, and Zale.
+Major US companies include Sterling Jewelers (a unit of London-based Signet Jewelers), Tiffany, and Zale.

 Jewelry sales depend largely on consumers' disposable income.
 Profitability depends on merchandising and effective marketing.
 Small jewelers can effectively compete with large chains because price isn't the main factor determining sales.
-The industry is fragmented: the 50 largest companies generate about 40 percent of revenue.
+The US industry is fragmented: the 50 largest companies generate about 40 percent of revenue.

 Jewelry is sold not only by specialized jewelry retailers, but also by department stores and mass merchants.
 Because regular gross margins are very high, often 50 percent, mass merchants have been able to cut prices and take market share.
 Wal-Mart and Macy's are among the largest jewelry retailers in the US.